hugokindel/farmland/README.md

 - Useful debugging tools and console system.
 - An easy to extend codebase (add an item, add a language, etc.).

-To see more details about the features included and the project architecture, please take a look [here](FEATURES.md).
+To see more details about the features included and the project's architecture, please take a look [here](FEATURES.md).

 ## Architecture